sensei-hacker/inavwiki/iNavFlight-Missions.md

 * Set Heading
 * Land

-ezgui and [mwp](https://github.com/stronnag/mwptools) support iNav WP navigation; they both use the mission definition originally implemented in WinGui, thus mission definitions are interchangeable between these application (and mw-nav if you limit the mission features to the common subset).
+ezgui and [mwp](https://github.com/stronnag/mwptools) support iNav WP navigation; they both use the mission definition originally implemented in WinGui, thus mission definitions are interchangeable between these applications (and mw-nav if you limit the mission features to the common subset).

 ezgui and [mwp](https://github.com/stronnag/mwptools) both provide interactive WP editing on a geospatial background and mission upload to / download from the multicopter.
 At least for [mwp](https://github.com/stronnag/mwptools) (to be confirmed for ezgui), the mission upload process also downloads the mission and compares the two. **You should not attempt to fly a mission unless it has validated**.

-On F1 baords (Naze, Flip32), you can defined 30 waypoints, for F3 and better FCs, 60 waypints can be defined.
+On F1 boards (Naze, Flip32), you can define 30 waypoints, for F3 and better FCs, 60 waypoints can be defined.

 Missions are initiated by a switch setting on the RC TX.
-It can also be aborted at any time turning this switch(NAV WP) off.
+It can also be aborted at any time turning this switch (NAV WP) off.

 A mission is manually terminated by RTH, infinite position hold or reaching the end of the waypoint list.
 In the latter case, the vehicle will enter a position hold state until the pilot takes manual control (by negating the TX WP state).